sanjumeha19/sanjumeha19/README.md

 ---

-# 🧠 AI Journey
+#💼 Virtual Experience
+ AI for Sustainability Virtual Intern

+1M1B · AICTE · IBM SkillsBuild
+Dec 2025 – Jan 2026

-During my **AI for Sustainability Virtual Internship**, I explored how AI can be applied to real-world sustainability challenges.
+A project-based virtual internship focused on exploring how Artificial Intelligence can address real-world sustainability challenges.

-### Areas I explored
+Areas Explored

-`Generative AI` · `Agentic AI` · `RAG`

-`Prompt Engineering` · `Responsible AI`
+Generative AI · Agentic AI · RAG

+Prompt Engineering · Responsible AI

-Alongside the technical concepts, I explored **data-driven decision making, ethical AI practices, sustainability use cases and the UN Sustainable Development Goals.**
+The experience also covered AI-driven problem solving, data-driven decision making, sustainability applications, ethical AI practices, and the UN Sustainable Development Goals.

-This experience helped me become more interested in not just **what AI can do**, but also **how it should be used responsibly.**
+This experience strengthened my interest in using AI not only as a technology, but as a tool for solving meaningful real-world problems.

 ---

-# 🎨 Design meets Development
+# Design meets Development

 One thing I particularly enjoy is moving between these two worlds: